discus-lang/salt/doc/reference/01-grammar.md

         ; #console'println "done" }
 ```

-The '{', '}' and ';' symbols can then be elided, replying on the indentation to specify how the procedure components should be nested.
+The '{', '}' and ';' symbols can then be elided, relying on the indentation to specify how the procedure components should be nested.
 This is the preferred layout for hand written code.

 ```
 proc square []: []! #Console